 Second, once the survey is complete, you can develop a comprehensive scope of work.
 The scope of work must assure that all deficiencies are addressed.
 Third, it will then be the performance to that scope of work, oversight of the repair process, inspections, testing, and documentation that will assure that the repair was completed correctly and is compliant with OSHA, Cal-OSHA, and ANSI standards and regulations.
 You can view an example of a comprehensive documentation package here.

-So we would contend that because of the depth and specificity of a WHECO survey and repair, our over-sight, post-repair inspection, testing and documentation process that a structurally damaged component repaired by WHECO will meet or exceed all OEM manufacturing criteria as well as all federal standards and regulations.
-All repairs are warranted and guaranteed, and perhaps better than new!
+So, we would contend that because of the depth and specificity of a WHECO survey and repair, our over-sight, post-repair inspection, testing, and documentation process, that a structurally damaged component repaired by WHECO will meet or exceed all OEM manufacturing criteria as well as all federal standards and regulations.
+All repairs are warranted and guaranteed, and quite possibly better than new!